 In our Electrical Technology with Renewable Energy Systems program, you will develop the manual skills to wire and install electrical systems, plus the practical knowledge to support, explain, and troubleshoot a wide variety of electrical projects.
-An additional study term in renewable energy covers topics to prepare you to become a “green” electrician or technician, able to pursue careers in fields such as solar energy and wind generation.
+An additional study term in renewable energy engineering covers topics to prepare you to become a “green” electrician or technician.
+Upon completing the course, you can pursue careers in renewable energy technology such as solar energy and wind generation.

 Laboratory projects, ranging from elementary breadboard experiments to advanced PLC ladder logic control circuits, provide hands-on experience to develop wiring techniques and to simulate actual job conditions in residential, commercial and industrial environments.